rowah/ptracker_phoenix/README.md

 # Ptracker; product-expiry-tracker-app

-## The app prevent product westage through expiry.
+## The app prevent product wastage through expiry.

 The Application lets you upload products, key in product name, description, the dates of manufacture and expiry, and show the user how long they have till their product expires.